 Treatment of rash

-Getting rid of a rash with conventional rash treatment always includes a topical ointment or cream that commonly includes over-the-counter and prescription corticosteroids, for example hydrocortisone.
+Getting rid of a rash with conventional rash treatment always includes a topical ointment or cream that commonly contains over-the-counter and prescription corticosteroids, for example, hydrocortisone.

-In fact, long-term use of corticosteroids is known to cause thinning of the skin among other side effects.
-Another conventional rash treatment: How to get rid of a rash varies depending on the specific diagnosis of the rash.
+Long-term use of corticosteroids is known to cause thinning of the skin, among other side effects.
+Another conventional rash treatment: How to get rid of a rash varies depending on the specific diagnosis of the inflammation.

 Other treatments for rash